uchicago-cloud/uchicago-cloud.github.io/sessions/session3/index.md

 Feel free to explore additional enhancements to improve the appearance or functionality of the application.

 ## Part 2 ##
-In this part of the assignment, you will create a custom mobil application analytics platform.
+In this part of the assignment, you will create a custom mobile application analytics platform.
 You will be responsible for the design and implementation of the backend.

 The analytics platform will track the following:
   * Track unique users - visits, time duration